-The Political Science major helps students understand how the injunction to love thy neighbor can be carried out in the political realm.
-To be active politically is more than just pursuing narrow, self-centered aims; it must also mean to work to improve the lives of others in the community, and the political science major is uniquely positioned to develop students who will see such service as part of their vocation.
+The Political Science major helps students understand how the invitation to love thy neighbor can be carried out in the political realm.
+To be active politically is more than just pursuing narrow, self-centered aims; it must also mean working to improve the lives of others in the community, and the political science major is uniquely positioned to develop students who will see such service as part of their vocation.
 Graduates with a political science major will not only understand government and ways to affect change, but their actions and attitudes will be informed by the teachings of Christ.

 The Political Science major consists of 36-39 credits, including 30-33 required credits and credits that are chosen from a list of approved electives.
 All students are required to complete an internship of at least 3 credits at the local, state, or national political level.
-During their senior year, majors will complete a two-course sequence of Research Methods (PSY 410) and Senior Seminar (PSY 490), culminating in a thesis.
+Majors will complete a two-course sequence of Experimental Psychology (PSY 245) and Senior Seminar (PSY 490), culminating in a thesis.
 Students must also complete a minor.
 The Political Science major prepares students for graduate and professional study as well as for careers in government, law, journalism, non-profit agencies, education, and the military.